landelare/ue5coro/README.md

 ## Features

-`#include "UE5Coro.h"` gives you every functionality that this plugin provides.
+`#include "UE5Coro.h"` gives you every functionality that UE5Coro provides, `#include "UE5CoroGAS.h"` gives you all the UE5CoroGAS functionality, etc.
 You may opt to IWYU the various smaller headers, but no guidance is given as to which feature requires which header.

-Click these links for the detailed description of the main features provided by this plugin, or keep reading for a quick overview.
+Click these links for the detailed description of the main features provided by these plugins, or keep reading for a few highlights.

 * [Async coroutines](Docs/Async.md) control their own resumption by awaiting various awaiter objects.
 They can be used to implement BP latent actions such as